rust-lang/rust/src/doc/tarpl/send-and-sync.md

 * A type is Send if it is safe to send it to another thread.
 A type is Sync if
 * it is safe to share between threads (`&T` is Send).

-Send and Sync are *very* fundamental to Rust's concurrency story.
+Send and Sync are fundamental to Rust's concurrency story.
 As such, a substantial amount of special tooling exists to make them work right.
-First and foremost, they're *unsafe traits*.
-This means that they are unsafe *to implement*, and other unsafe code can *trust* that they are correctly implemented.
+First and foremost, they're [unsafe traits][].
+This means that they are unsafe to implement, and other unsafe code can  that they are correctly implemented.
 Since they're *marker traits* (they have no associated items like methods), correctly implemented simply means that they have the intrinsic properties an implementor should have.
 Incorrectly implementing Send or Sync can cause Undefined Behaviour.

-Send and Sync are also what Rust calls *opt-in builtin traits*.
-This means that, unlike every other trait, they are *automatically* derived: if a type is composed entirely of Send or Sync types, then it is Send or Sync.
+Send and Sync are also automatically derived traits.
+This means that, unlike every other trait, if a type is composed entirely of Send or Sync types, then it is Send or Sync.
 Almost all primitives are Send and Sync, and as a consequence pretty much all types you'll ever interact with are Send and Sync.

 Major exceptions include: